ABN Instructions - JF Part B

 |When a reduction in service occurs, notifiers must provide enough additional information so that the beneficiary understands the nature of the reduction.
 For example, entering “wound care supplies decreased from weekly to monthly” would be appropriate to describe a decrease in frequency for this category of supplies; just writing “wound care supplies decreased” is insufficient.|

-In this blank, notifiers must explain, in beneficiary friendly language, why they believe the items or services described in Blank (D) may not be covered by Medicare.
-Three commonly used reasons for noncoverage are:
+In the column under this header, notifiers must explain, in beneficiary friendly language, why they believe the items or services listed in the column under Blank (D) may not be covered by Medicare.
+Three commonly used reasons for non-coverage are:

-To be a valid ABN, there must be at least one reason applicable to each item or service listed in Blank (D).
-The same reason for noncoverage may be applied to multiple items in Blank (D).
+To be a valid ABN, there must be at least one reason applicable to each item or service listed in the column under Blank (D).
+The same reason for non-coverage may be applied to multiple items in Blank (D) when appropriate.

-Notifiers must complete Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially noncovered services.
+Notifiers must complete the column under Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially non-covered services.

 For a service that costs $250: